chenaciousD/website/content/resume.md

 **Associate** - [ADIA](https://www.adia.ae/) (2010 - 2012)

 > Abu Dhabi Investment Authority is one of the largest soverign wealth funds in the world.
 I was part of the first cohort of expatriate associates to help make direct investments in the Americas.
-I was involved in executing $5 bil worth of JVs, acquisitions, dispositions in partnership with Blackstone, Hines, PCCP, Tishman Speyer and Hines.
+I was involved in executing $5 bil worth of JVs, acquisitions, dispositions in partnership with Blackstone, Hines, PCCP, and Tishman Speyer.

 **Analyst** - [MSREF](https://www.morganstanley.com/im/en-us/individual-investor/about-us/investment-teams/real-assets/private-real-estate-investing-team.html) (2008 - 2010)